Skip to main content

 Administration, Leadership, and Technology

 Camillia Matuk is Associate Professor and program director of NYU Steinhardt's Educational Communication and Technology program, and director of RIDDLE.
-She serves as an Associate Editor for Instructional Science, a member of the editorial board of the International Journal for Computer Supported Collaborative Learning (ijCSCL), and a member of the Education Committee for the International Society for the Learning Sciences.
+She serves on the editorial boards of the Journal of the Learning Sciences, Instructional Science, and the International Journal for Computer Supported Collaborative Learning (ijCSCL).
+She is a member of the Education Committee for the International Society for the Learning Sciences, and co-chair of the 2027 Gordon Research Conference on Visualization in Science and Education.

 Camillia's research explores how socially-driven inquiry learning experiences can expand the ways that learners engage with and understand the world, and empower them to address issues that matter to them.
-She is especially interested in how these learning experiences can be enriched with technology, storytelling, and the arts, and in how they can be made achievable in school contexts, including middle school, high school, and university.
+She is especially interested in how these learning experiences can be enriched with technology, storytelling, and the arts, and in how they can be made achievable in both informal contexts, and formal ones, including middle school, high school, university.

-Camillia's current projects explore how technologies for data storytelling and creative visualization—and carefully design artificial intelligence (AI) guidance—can promote critical research and data literacies, in the context of learner-driven inquiry.
-She uses mixed methods that draw on design-based research (DBR) and design-based implementation research (DBIR), and that include co-designing with practitioners, pre/post assessment designs, quasi-experiments, participant interviews, learner-generated artifact analyses, and case studies.
+Camillia's current projects explore how technologies for data storytelling and creative visualization—and carefully designed artificial intelligence (AI) guidance—can promote critical research and data literacies, in the context of learner-driven inquiry.
+She uses mixed methods that draw on design-based research (DBR) and design-based implementation research (DBIR), and that include co-designing with practitioners, pre/post assessments, quasi-experiments, participant interviews, learner-generated artifact analyses, and qualitative description.

 Camillia's earlier research involved designing and studying the impacts of classroom-based, online technologies on middle school students' science inquiry learning; designing teacher professional development; and investigating people's sense-making of narrative-based scientific representations (e.g., comics, animations, diagrams).